Kicksecure/security-misc/README.md

 * All mitigations for the MDS vulnerability are enabled.

-* The SysRq key is restricted to only allow shutdowns/reboots.
-/etc/sysctl.d/sysrq.conf

 * A systemd service clears System.map on boot as these contain kernel symbols that could be useful to an attacker.
 /etc/kernel/postinst.d/30_remove-system-map